 Target population, number of people to be directly served, and geographic area

 Our program is to train and create more professionally trained CHWs that will provide services to underserved and vulnerable communities.
 Each course could train and certify from 12 to 15 CHWs or trainers.
 The certificate course consists of 15, 3-hour workshops and requires field work for certification.
-Certification would potentially take a year with field work unless concurrent or prior work experience or internships can be documented.
+Our program provides the core skills to be a for CHWs in 45 credit hours.
+The Rhode Island Department of Health requires 70 credit hours and 6months full time and or experiential hours for certifications.
+We and/or your employer will work to supply additional specialty hours and hours to fulfill the hours needed if you seek certification.
+This could potentially take 6 months or a year of field work unless concurrent or prior work experience or internships can be documented.

 An unpublished survey of CHW programs by the Transcultural Community Health Initiative in 2005 noted that the organizations that had CHWs provide services to a population that ranged from 400 to as many or over 3000.